wp-plugins/microblog-poster/readme.txt

     to 'Register as a Developer'.
     Then the creation of New App will be available.

-    2. Fill in your 'App name' and click continue.
+    2. Fill in your 'App Name' and click continue.

     3. Enter the required security check.